n-hor/pcntl-parallel/README.md

 This package for running code in parallel and creating a pool of processes to execute various tasks (like queue workers).

+Improve performance of your php app with this package!

 ## Installation

-You can install the package via composer:

 ```bash
 composer require n-hor/pcntl-parallel
 ```

 ## Requirements
- - PHP 8.1
+ - PHP >= 8.1
  - ext-sockets
  - ext-pcntl https://www.php.net/manual/en/intro.pcntl.php
  - posix (optional)